dastrukar/fdhud/README.md

 ## What is this?
 FDHUD is a GZDoom mod that attempts to emulate the HUDs used in Final Doomer Plus.
-Designed to work with most STBAR textures, *though I haven't really tested it out yet*.
+Designed to work with most STBAR textures, *though I haven't really tested it out with other STBAR textures yet.*

 *Funnily enough, doesn't actually work with Final Doomer Plus.*